Madadog/foam-synth/README.md

 Technically this is a PM synth, but the terms PM/FM are often used interchangeably.
 If you want a classic modular-style (exponential-pitch) FM synth, it can be set up in [Cardinal](https://github.com/DISTRHO/Cardinal) (though it sounds metallic and is difficult to tune).

+## Controls

+Click and drag to adjust slider values.
+CTRL+drag for fine adjustments.
+Right-click or SHIFT+click to type values in.

 ## Why

-Made just for fun.
+Made for fun.
 This is basically a [Dexed](https://github.com/asb2m10/dexed) clone, except:

 * Build-your-own algorithm with the FM matrix
 * Feedback on every oscillator